 Keeping your workout space as clutter-free as possible will help it feel like a commercial gym, so finding appropriate storage for your equipment is important.
 This is especially true if your garage gym is going to share space with your car.
 If you plan to use a lot of weights, consider buying a tiered cart to store varying hand weights so they stay off the floor.
 Repurposing an old bookshelf works wonders for organising smaller items or towels.
 For resistance bands, add hooks or nails to your walls for easy access.
 If you want to go the extra mile, adding a mini fridge to store cold face towels and water will be perfect for a post work-out treat.

-Colour of wall: Veronica
+Colour of wall: Slow Dancer

 With a dedicated workout space in your home, there will really be no excuse to put off exercise, with the only commute being from the couch to your garage.
 Before starting your garage makeover, be sure to check out our paint calculator to nail the job on the first try.
 Happy painting!